Links on Android Authority may earn us a commission. Learn more.

 The best phone holders for your car

-It’s not a bad idea to keep your phone handy in the car for navigation or in case of emergencies.
-However, it’s usually illegal to have your phone in your hand while you drive — not to mention highly dangerous.
-Luckily for all of us, there’s an easy way to keep yourself safe while you have your phone close at hand.
+It’s not a bad idea to keep your phone handy in the car for navigation, or in case of emergencies.
+However, it’s usually illegal to have your phone in your hand while driving — not to mention very dangerous.
+Lucky for all of us, there’s an easy way to keep yourself safe while keeping your handset accessible.
 Here are the best car phone holders to bring on your next road trip.

 Buying the right car phone holder for your needs

-Car phone holders all share a common goal, but they reach the finish line in several different ways.
-Before you go out and buy the first one you see, there are a few things you’ll want to consider.
+Car phone holders all share a common goal, but they reach the finish line differently.
+Before you go out and buy the first one you come across, there are a few things you’ll want to consider.

 For starters, you’ll want to consider how your phone attaches to the mount itself.
-Many car phone holders rely on magnets to keep your phone in place, which means that you’ll need a trusty phone case for best results.
-You often have to place a small magnetic pad inside of your case to keep the bond strong.
-The drawback of such a mount is that you may not have as much control over your phone’s landscape or portrait orientation.
+Many car phone holders rely on magnets to keep your phone in place, which means you’ll need to stick a magnetic pad to either your smartphone or case.
+These types of accessories make it very easy to mount and unmount your device, though.

 The other popular type of mount pinches onto the sides — and sometimes the bottom — of your phone for a tighter grip.
 These mounts often offer better stability, and they adjust for different-sized phones.
 However, clamp mounts can also take up a bit more space on your dashboard.